KellinGitHubSchaap/Portfolio-Code-Snippets/RunesOfEdisCodeSnippets.md

 # Runes Of Edis Code Snippets

-## Code snippet(s) on the combo streak increase animation.
-When this effect is activated it will stimulate the player into continuing chaining combos, thereby getting a higher score outcome once the player stops making them.
+## Code for the "combo streak increase" animation.
+When this effect is activated it will show the player the current collected points and the combo streak, this effect continues as long as the player is chaining combos.

 **HudManager.cs**
 ```cs